Tensor product of filtered $A_\infty$-algebras: Tensor product of filtered -algebras

 Next we will discuss some monoidal properties of the tensor product of $A_\infty$-algebras.
-We won't show that the category of filtered $A_\infty$-algebras is monoidal, that is probably true but would require a lot more effort to prove and we do not make use of it.
+We will not show that the category of filtered $A_\infty$-algebras is monoidal, which is probably true but not relevant here.